Thanh-Van-2001/Zero-Trust-Architecture/README.md

 # Introduction
-Research on the Zero Trust security model is a project of Cyber Team - a group of students from a university of technology.
+Research on the Zero Trust security model is a project of Cyber Team - a group of students from a university of engineer and technology (UET - VNU).
 We are inspired by the issue of security in the context of the Covid - 19 epidemic, when companies and organizations have to work remotely.

 # Abstract
 The summary research report includes the following sections: